-ENT-314 Pests of Crops and Stored Grains and their Management
+ENT-314 Pests of Crops and Stored Grains and Their Management

 - 2. The language of questions should be straight & simple. - 3.
-There will be total of nine questions, out of which first question (comprising of 9 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
+There will be total of nine questions, out of which first question of 10 marks (comprising of 10 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
 Of the remaining 8 questions, two questions will be asked from each section (A,B,C,D) and the candidate will attempt 4 questions (one from each section).
-All questions will carry equal marks (7).
+All questions will carry equal marks (10).